-Specialized Training of Stockpersons M42 Specialized Training of Stockpersons Documentation must be available for the training of stockpersons to perform specialized duties, with emphasis on animal welfare and minimizing pain and distress to the animals.
+Specialized Training of Stockpersons Documentation must be available for the training of stockpersons to perform specialized duties, with emphasis on animal welfare and minimizing pain and distress to the animals.
 Prior to performing any procedures that have the potential to cause suffering, the stockperson must be able to demonstrate to the trainer that they are proficient in performing those procedures.
-Specialized training includes but is not limited to: □ Specific training in the correct procedures for performing inspections of the sheep recognizing unusual conditions or behaviors; recognizing signs for the early detection of injuries and lameness, sickness, and disease and the appropriate and timely remedial actions to be taken, either by the direct action of the stockperson or through the notification of the responsible personnel; □ Sick animals must be treated immediately, and any sheep suffering from injuries must be segregated and treated or must be euthanized immediately. □ Specific training in performing body condition scoring and locomotion scoring; Specific training for personnel responsible for any equipment which impacts animal welfare, such as milking machines, crowd gates, restraining equipment, downer handling equipment, etc., including: □ recognizing normal operation of the equipment; □ operating the equipment competently (e.g., heaters, lighting, ventilation, flaps/fans); □ carrying out routine maintenance to help ensure that the equipment is kept in good working order; □ recognizing common signs of malfunction; and □ Carrying out any actions in the event of failures.
-Understanding the physical and environmental requirements for sheep throughout each season and especially during breeding, lambing, and weaning; □ Training in procedures for lambing and the care of the newborn lamb; □ Training in the processes during breeding, particularly the selection of suitable rams, semen, and embryos for use in ewes; □ Training in the functional anatomy of the normal teat and udder, to ☐ Yes☐ No☐ N/A /10 recognize signs of mastitis, and for the requirements to maintain good M43 Further Training Prior to performing procedures that have the potential to cause suffering (e.g. injections, oral-dosing, foot-trimming, castration, identification, etc.), the stockperson must be able to demonstrate to the trainer that they are proficient in performing those procedures, with emphasis on animal welfare, minimizing pain and distress to the animals, and optimizing recovery.
-Further training includes but is not limited to: □ Specific training in recognizing cull and downer animals, determining whether an animal needs to be euthanized and who is responsible for making the decision, and determining whether transport of downers is appropriate; □ Specific training and confirmation of the approved stockpersons' proficiency in approved techniques for euthanasia (See "Euthanasia Policy"); □ Specific training and confirmation of the approved stockpersons' proficiency in approved husbandry procedures and protocols (See "SOPs for Husbandry and Other Procedures"); and □ Training in the proper methods of marking/ identifying sheep in a manner that avoids unnecessary pain and distress (See "Identification"). ☐ Yes☐ No☐ N/A /10
+Specialized training includes but is not limited to: Specific training in the correct procedures for performing inspections of the; recognizing unusual conditions or behaviors; recognizing signs for the early detection of injuries and lameness, sickness, and disease and the appropriate and timely remedial actions to be taken, either by the direct action of the stockperson or through the notification of the responsible personnel; ☐ Sick animals must be treated immediately, and any goats suffering from injuries must be segregated and treated or must be euthanized immediately.
+Specific training in performing body condition scoring and locomotion scoring; ☐ Specific training for personnel responsible for any equipment which impacts M42 animal welfare, such as milking machines, crowd gates, restraining ☐ Ye WHZ equipment, downer handling equipment, etc., including: ----------------------------------- operating the equipment competently (e.g., heaters, lighting, ventilation, flaps/fans); carrying out routine maintenance to help ensure that the equipment is kept in good working order; ☐ recognizing common signs of malfunction; and carrying out any actions in the event of failures. ☐ Understanding the physical and environmental requirements for goats throughout each season and especially during breeding, kidding, and weaning; Training in procedures for kidding and the care of the newborn kid; ☐ Training in the processes during breeding, particularly the selection of suitable bucks, semen, and embryos for use in does; Training in the functional anatomy of the normal hoof, and its care and treatment; and Training in the functional anatomy of the normal teat and udder, to recognize signs of mastitis, and for the requirements to maintain good parlor hygiene and a well-maintained milking machine.
+Further Training Prior to performing procedures that have the potential to cause suffering (e.g. injections, oral-dosing, foot-trimming, castration, identification, etc.), the stockperson must be able to demonstrate to the trainer that they are proficient in performing those procedures, with emphasis on animal welfare, minimizing pain and distress to the animals, and optimizing recovery.
+Further training includes but is not limited to: Specific training in recognizing cull and downer animals, determining M43 whether an animal needs to be euthanized and who is responsible for making the decision, and determining whether transport of downers is U Ye □ No 141-13 appropriate; Specific training and confirmation of the approved stockpersons' proficiency in approved techniques for euthanasia (See "Euthanasia Policy"); Specific training and confirmation of the approved stockpersons' proficiency in approved husbandry procedures and protocols (See "SOPs for Husbandry and Other Procedures"); and ☐ Training in the proper methods of marking/ identifying goats in a manner that avoids unnecessary pain and distress (See "Identification").

-M44 Training of Outside Workers Workers outside of the dairy's control, such as foot trimmers, transport companies, etc., must be familiar with and conform to all requirements in these standards related to their duties, including but not limited to approved handling and moving of sheep including downers, approved protocols for the transport of sheep, and performing their duties proficiently and in a manner that minimizes undue stress to the animals, etc. ☐ Yes ☐ No ☐ N/A /10 Documentation must be available confirming the qualifications of any outside employees, such as training records, a Certificate of Conformance, etc.
+M44 Training of Outside Workers Workers outside of the dairy's control, such as foot trimmers, transport companies, etc., must be familiar with and conform to all requirements in these standards related to their duties, including but not limited to approved handling and moving of goats including downers, approved protocols for the transport of goats, and performing their duties proficiently and in a manner that minimizes undue stress to the animals, etc. Documentation must be available confirming the qualifications of any outside employees, such as training records, a Certificate of Conformance, etc. ☐ Yes ☐ No ☐ N/A /10 ----- --- ------------------------ -----